-The Office of Sheriff provides service of process for writs issued by the Superior Court, Court of Common Pleas, Court of Chancery, Family Court and courts from other states and countries along with subpoenas issued by the Department of Justice, Department of Labor, and Industrial Accident Board.
+The Office of Sheriff provides service of process for writs issued by the Superior Court, Court of Common Pleas, Court of Chancery, and various courts from other states and countries.
+The Office of the Sheriff also serves subpoenas issued by the Department of Justice, Department of Labor, and Industrial Accident Board.

 Required for Out-of-State service in New Castle County

 1. Praecipe (instruction letter)

 Who are we serving?

 When does it need to be served by?